 It’s an axiom attributed to King Solomon, if I’m not mistaken, and one that I’ve abided by my whole life.
-Especially that last line(I’ve been happily married for 25 years).
+Especially that last line(I’ve been happily married for better than 25 years).
 But there are exceptions to every rule, right?
 Here are mine, hypothetically speaking, of course.

-And I don’t care how much she drank, smoke, or chewed, if I’d have met a girl whose daddy owned a half section of premium farmland in the heart of big buck country when I was still a single man, I’d have learned to love her.
+And I don’t care how much she drank, smoke, or chewed, if I’d have met a girl whose daddy owned a half section of premium farmland in the heart of big buck country when I was still a single man, I would have learned to love her.
 If she’d been an only child and stood to inherit her daddy’s place after he passed, I’d have poured her drinks and lighted her smokes and rinsed out her spit cup.
 And I’d have done it all with a smile on my face.

 So there they are, my exceptions to the rule, the caveats that’d cause me to abandon my convictions.
 As much as I’d hate to open the door to one of those bad habits, to sacrifice my time and my energy and my hard earned money to another addiction, not a single one of them would cost me more than the obsession that currently has me in its clutches – hunting whitetail deer.